Potential for Data Inconsistency Issues on E-Series Storage Systems

 Note: If needed you can get additional how to information on camera calibration.

-Syslog feature is implemented in all IP BOSCH Products for many years.
-Since latest firmware versions e.g. Firmware version 6.xx and even more enhanced in firmware 7.1x and later a GUI on the WEB-page of the IP cameras was added.
+Syslog feature is implemented in all IP BOSCH Products.
 The BOSCH IP cameras as network devices can continuously send system messages via Syslog to a Syslog server software.
-This funciton must be activated and configured before.
+This function should first be activated and configured.

-Inside the IP cameras the IP of such a Syslog server can be configured in order to tell the IP camera to whic hSyslog server the messages should be send to.
-Enabling this funciton will allow a continous monitoring information even troughout a complete IP camera power cycle (reboot) as the camera starts connecting to the syslog server IP as soon it is getting back online.
+Once configured syslog will allow a continuous monitoring information even throughout a complete IP camera power cycle (reboot) as the camera starts connecting to the syslog server IP as soon it is getting back online.

-There are many different monitoring tools available and common in the market.
-Configuration and technical analysis functions of those are in responsibility of those software vendors.
+There are many different monitoring tools available on the market.
 Examples of some easy tools to start working with can be e.g.:

 PRTG NETWORK MONITOR from PAESSLER